rockdaboot/wget2/docs/wget2.md

 ### `--xattr`

-  Saves documents metadata as "user POSIX Extended Attributes" (default: on).
+  Saves documents metadata as "user POSIX Extended Attributes" (default: off).
 This feature only works if the file system supports it.
 More info on https://freedesktop.org/wiki/CommonExtendedAttributes.

   Wget2 currently sets